Fahrudin Radončić: Early life and career

+Business career

-In October 1993, while living in besieged Sarajevo, he launched the weekly publication Bošnjački avaz (English: Bosniak voice).
+In October 1993, while living in besieged Sarajevo, Radončić launched the weekly publication Bošnjački avaz (English: Bosniak voice).
 The first texts published in this magazine, dated 15 November 1993, were strongly opposed to the division of Bosnia and Herzegovina".
-In October 1995, through his publishing company, Radončić launched Dnevni avaz (English: Daily voice).
+In October 1995, through his publishing company, he launched Dnevni avaz (English: Daily voice).

-In 2000, he constructed the first Avaz building (today Addiko Bank building in Sarajevo), in 2004 the Radon Plaza Hotel, and in 2007 he won the largest public acknowledgement for contribution to the reconstruction of Sarajevo Canton.
+In 2000, Radončić constructed the first Avaz building (today Addiko Bank building in Sarajevo), in 2004 the Radon Plaza Hotel, and in 2007 he won the largest public acknowledgement award for contribution to the reconstruction of Sarajevo Canton.
 In 2006, the construction of the Avaz Twist Tower began, the highest building in Bosnia and Herzegovina and in the Balkans.
 It was completed in a record two years.
 In 2012, his company built the largest business centre in Tuzla.

-Radončić founded his own party in September 2009, the Union for a Better Future of BiH, as a centre-right Bosniak party.

-Since then, he has served twice in government as Minister of Security, the first time from 22 November 2012 until 29 April 2014 (Vjekoslav Bevanda cabinet), and the second time since 23 December 2019 until 2 June 2020 (Zoran Tegeltija cabinet).
-From 16 February 2015 until 28 February 2019, Radončić was a member of the national House of Peoples.

-He competed for the Bosniak post of member of the Presidency of Bosnia and Herzegovina in 2010, 2014 and 2018, each time losing to the Party of Democratic Action (SDA) candidates, Bakir Izetbegović and Šefik Džaferović.
+Political career

+Radončić founded his own political party in September 2009, the Union for a Better Future, as a centre-right Bosniak party.
+In the 2010 general election, he ran for a seat in the Presidency of Bosnia and Herzegovina as a Bosniak member, but was not elected, obtaining 30.49% of the vote, with Bakir Izetbegović of the Party of Democratic Action (SDA) getting elected with 34.86% of the vote.
+Following the election and a one-year governmental formation crisis, Radončić served as Minister of Security from 22 November 2012 until 29 April 2014 in the Vjekoslav Bevanda cabinet.
+He was sacked as minster in March 2014, after riots across several cities in Bosnia and Herzegovina during the February 2014 unrest.

+Radončić ran for the Presidency for a second time in the 2014 general election, but once again failed to get elected, winning 26.78% compared to Izetbegović's 32.87%.
+Following the election, he became a member of the national House of Peoples, serving until February 2019.

+In the 2018 general election, Radončić decided for a third run at the Presidency spot.
+However, he failed to achieve his two previous results, winning only 12.95% of the vote, while SDA candidate Šefik Džaferović won with 36.61% and Social Democratic Party member Denis Bećirović earning 33.53% of the vote.

-On 2 June 2020, Radončić resigned as Minister of Security over a migration dispute with other members of the Bosnian government led by Zoran Tegeltija; he proposed the deportation of 9,000 migrants which the cabinet voted against.
+After another year-long government formation, Radončić was appointed as Minister of Security in the Zoran Tegeltija cabinet on 23 December 2019.
+On 2 June 2020, he resigned as minister over a migration dispute with other members of Tegeltija's government; Radončić proposed the deportation of 9,000 migrants which the cabinet voted against.

+Legal issues

+On charges of pressuring a witness in the trial of drug trafficker and mafia boss Naser Kelmendi, who was involved in the murder of Ramiz Delalić, Radončić was arrested in Sarajevo on 26 January 2016.
+The Court of Bosnia and Herzegovina detained him for one month.
+Radončić was ultimately acquitted of all charges on 16 May 2018.